LD4/entity_metadata_management/docs/source/api/0.1/recommendations_for_activity_streams.md

 TODO: Review the intro to tighten it up so that the purpose of the document is easily discernible.
 May need to move some of the other information to a Background section.

+The primary purpose of this document is to establish a pattern that supports sharing changes to entities and their metadata curated by Entity Metadata Providers with the community of Entity Metadata Consumers (e.g. libraries, museums, galleries, archives).
+Providers are often consumers of their own metadata.
+Use of a consistent pattern allows for the creation of software tools for producing and consuming changes in entity metadata.

+The recommendations in this document leverage existing techniques, specifications, and tools in order to promote widespread adoption of an easy-to-implement service.
+The service describes changes to entity metadata and the location of those resources to harvest.
+Content providers can implement this API to enable notifications of change and incremental cache updates.

 Entity metadata providers curate aggregations of entities and their metadata within an area of interest.
 These organizations have expertise in the areas they manage.
 The Entity Metadata Consumers may have expertise as well and may participate in the creation of new entities or changes to metadata for existing entities.
 The providers generally have a review process for accepting changes.

 The community of consumers of entity metadata depend on the providers to publish accurate and up to date metadata.
 The consumer may fully or partially cache entity metadata which requires periodic updates to remain in sync with the source data.
 This document describes an approach that Entity Metadata Providers can use to communicate changes to the community of Entity Metadata Consumers.
 The examples in this document come primarily from the library and museum communities, but the described principles can be applied to manage entity metadata in other communities as well.

-These recommendations leverages existing techniques, specifications, and tools in order to promote widespread adoption of an easy-to-implement service.
-The service describes changes to entity metadata and the location of those resources to harvest.
-Content providers can implement this API to enable notifications of change and incremental cache updates.
+### 1.1.
+Objectives and Scope
+{: #objectives-and-scope}

+The objective of these recommendations is to provide a machine to machine API that provides the information needed to describe changes to entity metadata across the lifecycle of an entity.
+The intended audiences are Entity Metadata Provides who curate aggregations of entity metadata within an area of interest, Entity Metadata Consumers who use the entity metadata, and Entity Metadata Developers who create applications and tools that help consumers connect to entity metadata from providers.
+While this work may benefit others wanting to express changes in data, the objective of the API is to specify an interoperable solution that best and most easily fulfills the need to express and process changes in entity metadata within the community of participating organizations.

+The discovery of changes to entity metadata requires a consistent and well understood pattern for entity metadata providers to publish lists of links to entities that have metadata changes and details on changes that have occurred.
+Changes include newly available entities with metadata, removed entities, as well as, changes to entities and their metadata.
+This allows a baseline implementation of change management systems that process the list of changes.

+This process can be optimized by allowing the content providers to publish changes in chronological order including descriptions of how their content has changed, enabling consuming systems to retrieve only the resources that have been modified since they were last retrieved.
+Finally, for rapid synchronization, a system of notifications pushed from the publisher to a set of subscribers can reduce the amount of effort required to constantly poll multiple sources to see if anything has changed.

+__Change Notifications__<br>These recommendations do not include a subscription mechanism for enabling change notifications to be pushed to remote systems.
+Only periodic polling for the set of changes that must be processed is supported.
+A subscription/notification pattern may be added in a future version after implementation experience with the polling pattern has demonstrated that it would be valuable.
+{: .warning}

+Work that is out of scope of this API includes the recommendation or creation of any descriptive metadata formats, and the recommendation or creation of metadata search APIs or protocols.
+The diverse domains represented across the entity metadata already have successful standards fulfilling these use cases.
+Also out of scope is optimization of the transmission mechanisms providing access points for consumers to query.

-### 1.1 Use Cases
+### 1.2.
+Use Cases
 {: #use-cases}

 Three primary use cases were identified that drive the recommendations in this document.
 This recommendations can be used to address one or more of the use cases.

-#### 1.1.1 Notifications
+#### 1.2.1.
+Notifications
 {: #notifications}

 Entity metadata consumers want to be notified of any modifications or deletions for entities on their list of entities of interest, as well as new entities.
 They typically compare the list of modified and deleted entities against their list of entities of interest.
 For any that overlap, the consumer will take additional actions if needed.

 To address this use case, the provider creates and makes available a list of the URIs for any new, modified, or deleted entities.
 The consumer will need to take additional actions to identify specific changes to entities of interest.

-#### 1.1.2 Local Cache of Labels
+#### 1.2.2.
+Local Cache of Labels
 {: #local-cache-of-labels}

 Applications commonly save external references to entity metadata.
 The data that is saved as part of the local record is the URI of the entity.
 When the external reference is displayed to end users, the primary label associated with the URI is typically displayed as it is easier for end users to understand than a URI.
 For performance reasons, the primary label is generally cached in the local application to avoid having to fetch the label every time the entity reference is displayed to the end user.